 - Julia Grummisch, PhD Student in the Department of Psychology at the University Regina.
 Supervisor: Dr. Jennifer Gordon.
 Julia is assessing the estrogen levels and objective cognitive performance within premenopausal women.

 - Seint Kokokyi, PhD Student in the Department of Psychology at the University of Regina.
-Supervisor: Dr. Bridget Blest.
-Seint is investigating the healthcare experiences of female survivors of interpersonal violence.
+Supervisor: Dr. Bridget Klest.
+Seint is investigating patients’ and primary care physicians’ opinions on trauma-informed care.

 SCPOR/Indigenous Peoples’ Health Research Centre (IPHRC) Research Award Winners 2018